lolinlab/parallelEMD/README.md

 ![Decomposing 3 sinusoids](./images/figure_1.png "Decomposing 3 sinusoids")

-# Example 2: decompose sleep epochs and calcualte time-frequency spectrogram
+# Example 2: decompose sleep epochs and calculate time-frequency spectrogram

-In this example, we cut the whole-night EEG into segments by epoch, decompose all of the epochs at once, and use the output to calcualte  "EMD" styled powerspectrum for each epoch.
+In this example, we cut the whole-night EEG into segments by epoch, decompose all of the epochs at once, and use the output to calculate the "EMD" styled power spectrum for each epoch.
 Then, combining all epochs, we derived the time-frequency representation of EEG by the "EMD" way.

 ### Reshape the whole night EEG